 Unlike some other treatment methods, irradiation requires a dedicated place – there are no mobile treatment modules that use radiation.
 It is fairly expensive to build an irradiation facility and operating precautions must be taken to protect workers from radiation.
 These are among the reasons this method is not widely used, especially when heat treatment methods are typically just as effective.
 The efficiency of irradiation as a sterilization process depends to a large extent on the total energy delivered, but even then waste surfaces facing the radiation source get more sterile than the waste on the shaded side.
 Odd-shaped waste pieces may not get adequate exposure to the radiation, if contaminated surfaces face away from the cobalt source.
 Heat treatment, by contrast, brings every piece of waste to an adequate temperature for sterilization if done correctly.

 Although it is rarely used, vitrification can be an effective treatment for medical waste.
 The solid waste is mixed in when glass is formed (vitrification means production of glass).
 The high temperatures kill pathogens and some combustible material may burn or pyrolyze, resulting in an off-gas.
 Remaining material is encapsulated in glass, which has a very low diffusivity.
 There is little danger of hazardous materials leaching out of glass in significant quantities.
-The vitrified waste can therefore be put in a landfill with confidence.
+The vitrified waste can therefore be put in a landfill with confidence, although if there are radioactive materials in the waste, that landfill may have to be one that is certified to accept radioactive waste.
+Vitrification is often mentioned as a long-term solution for radioactive waste produced at nuclear reactors; this wastr is generally hairier more radioactive than any medical waste.

 Plasma treatment has been developed and proposed as an alternative to incineration.
 However, despite some interest in using it for medical waste, it has not found widespread use.